SummaryRead the full fact sheet

 Some of the factors that contribute to a negative body image include:

-- being teased about appearance in childhood
+- appearance or weight-related teasing or in childhood

 - a cultural tendency to judge people by their appearance

 - peer pressure among girls and women to be slim, engage with diets, exercise and compare themselves with others

 - media and advertising images that promote particular appearance ideals

 - people who internalise society’s appearance or body ideals

 - a tendency in media targeting women and girls to encourage diets and weight loss programs